-VPG 431 Alternative Photographic Film Processes Three credit hours
+VPG 342 Alternative Photographic Film Processes

 This is an advanced photography course that emphasizes the experimental nature of photography.
 Students explore non-traditional materials and alternative photographic technique and experiment with various types of films and papers.
 The course is about learning the limits of photographic materials and thinking outside the typical photographic framework.
-Prerequisites: VPG 338.
+Prerequisites: VPA 230, VPG 233, and VPG 340.

-VPG 432 Studio Lighting Th
+VPG 343 Studio Lighting

 This is an intensive studio course in photographic lighting techniques.
-Th rough demonstrations and lectures, students learn how to use artificial lighting within the context of commercial and artistic application.
+Through demonstrations and lectures, students learn how to use artificial lighting within the context of commercial and artistic application.
 The course includes techniques in location lighting, portrait, still life, editorial, and fine art photography.
 There is an emphasis on creative visual communication through commercial and technical application.
-Prerequisites: VPA 230 and VPG 337.
+Prerequisites: VPA 230 and VPG 233

-VPG 433 Animation I Th
+VPG 433 Animation I